knakatasf/aws-bastion/README.md

 #### This command won't destroy the custom AMI

 ## 8. Reflection
 ### 8.1.
-How to pass the AMI ID to the terraform?
+How to pass the AMI ID to terraform?
-I understood `packer build` will return the AMI ID, but I wondered how to pass the ID to the workflow of the terraform.
+I understood `packer build` will return the AMI ID, but I wondered how to pass the ID to the workflow of terraform.
 At first, I tried passing it through `tee build.log`.
 However, this required additional steps for the user and involved using `grep` with regex to parse the AMI ID from the `build.log`, which is error-prone.
 I found this [article](https://stackoverflow.com/questions/47721602/how-are-data-sources-used-in-terraform), which suggested using data source.
 By using data source, the user does not need to manually pass the variable to another workflow, making the process easier and more reliable.